 NOTE: Although a building permit may not be required, you MUST still comply with the requirements of the applicable municipal Zoning By-Law.

 A building permit is required for the installation of a pool.
 The pool location, enclosure and equipment must conform to applicable municipal by-laws.
 Please be advised that each of the former municipalities may have unique requirements with respect to the permitted location of the swimming pool.
-Please contact the Building Division for specific information.
+Please contact the Building Department for specific information.
 Please read the Swimming Pools Requirements for more information.

 A building permit is required for an accessory building attached to a structure, or if detached exceeding 10 sq. m.
 (108 sq. ft.) in size.
 For more details on requirements for building your accessory structure, please read Building Accessory Structure Requirements.
 Zoning requirements apply at all times.
 Height and size restrictions do apply for certain zones.

-A building permit is required for a residential wind turbine and its supporting structure only if it has a rated output of more than 3 kilowatts (Ontario Building Code Division B, 126.96.36.199(g).
+A building permit is required for a residential wind turbine and its supporting structure only if it has a rated output of more than 3 kilowatts (Ontario Building Code Division B, 22.214.171.124(g).
 For more information please see our Residential Wind Turbine Requirements brochure.